acend/argocd-basics-training/content/en/docs/02/_index.md

 {{% param cliToolName %}} apply -f repo-secret.yaml
 ```

-and sync the app again, and your argo cd instance is able to access the private git repository using the configures secret.
+and sync the app again, and your Argo CD instance is able to access the private git repository using the configures secret.

 Check the Argo CD UI under **Settings → Repositories** and verify the configuration of your private repository.